 Changes in the fair value of currency swaps that could not effectively hedge recognised monetary liabilities denominated in foreign currencies are recognised in profit or loss.
-The net fair value of currency swaps used by the Corporation as economic hedges of monetary assets and liabilities in foreign currencies at 31 December 2012 and recognised as net derivative financial assets was \$69 million (2011: \$218 million (assets)), comprising assets of \$71 million (2011: \$218 million) and liabilities of \$2 million (2011: nil).
+The net fair value of currency swaps used by the Corporation as economic hedges of monetary assets and liabilities in foreign currencies at 31 December 2013 and recognised as net derivative financial assets was \$138 million (assets) (2012: \$69 million (assets)), comprising assets of \$138 million (2012: \$71 million) and liabilities of nil (2012: \$2 million).